MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 The Azure Data Explorer data management service, which is responsible for data ingestion, implements the following process:

-Azure Data Explorer pulls data from an external source and reads requests from a pending Azure queue.
-Data is batched or streamed to the Data Manager.
+Azure Data Explorer can pull data from an external source or read requests from a pending Azure queue that is shared with the clients.
+Data is batched or streamed by the Data Management service.
 Batch data flowing to the same database and table is optimized for ingestion throughput.
 Azure Data Explorer validates initial data and converts data formats where necessary.
 Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
 Data is persisted in storage according to the set retention policy.
-The Data Manager then commits the data ingest into the engine, where it's available for query.
+The Data Management service then triggers the ingest operation on the engine, where it's made available for query.

 ## Supported data formats, properties, and permissions